siffletdata/terraform-provider-sifflet/docs/resources/source_v2.md

 Required:

-- `credentials` (String) Name of the credentials used to connect to the source.
 - `datasource` (String) Athena datasource name
 - `region` (String) AWS region in which the Athena database is located
 - `role_arn` (String) AWS IAM role ARN to use for Athena queries